Genocs/genocs-library-docs/content/en/dotnet-templates/tutorials/database-migrations/index.md

 As mentioned earlier, since we have 2 Db Contexts defined in our application, we will have seperate commands for each of the available context classes.

-The generic command to add migrations over the **Application Db Context** goes like this,
+The generic command to add migrations over the **Application Db Context** goes like this:

 ``` bash
 dotnet ef migrations add <CommitMessage> --project .././Migrators/Migrators.<DBProvider>/ --context ApplicationDbContext -o Migrations/Application